 5. Unauthorized Code Injections

-Sometimes hackers will inject your website with malicious code just to take over the site for their own personal use.
-In fact, if an experienced hacker places the right type of code onto your website, your website may become a complete zombie.
+Sometimes, hackers will inject your website with malicious code just to take over the site for their personal use.
+If an experienced hacker places the right type of code onto your website, your website may become a complete zombie.

-If this happens, your website may be at the mercy of the hacker, who can then perform all sorts of other malicious activity, while remaining untraceable.
-This is not good for your own reputation and may even lead to your site being blacklisted by the likes of Google.
+If this happens, your website may be at the mercy of the hacker, who can perform all sorts of other malicious activity while remaining untraceable.
+This is not good for your reputation and may even lead to your site being blacklisted by the likes of Google.

 Additionally, torrents, malware, stolen information, and illegal content is often stored on the websites of others to prevent legal repercussions.
-Hackers will break into websites, and their servers, to store large amounts of information unnoticed by the website owners.
-In fact, the only thing a website owner might notice is a spike in bandwidth usage, which is usually attributed to site traffic.
+Hackers will break into websites and their servers to store large amounts of information unnoticed by the website owners.
+A website owner might only notice a spike in bandwidth usage, which is usually attributed to site traffic.

 6. Vandalism

 Hackers like the shock value their attacks bring.
-Sometimes it can be for political reasons, such as defacing an opposing candidate’s website, or sometimes it is just for pure fun.
-But one thing is true, the bigger the site, the more excitement there is.
+Sometimes, it can be for political reasons, such as defacing an opposing candidate’s website, or it is just for pure fun.
+But one thing is true: the bigger the site, the more excitement there is.

-Website defacement refers to any unauthorized changes being made to an entire website or even just single web pages.
-This may involve injecting code in order to add images, popups, or even text to webpages where these things did not previously exist.
+Website defacement refers to unauthorized changes to an entire website or even single web pages.
+This may involve injecting code to add images, popups, or even text to web pages where these things did not previously exist.

-These types of changes are often meant to embarrass a website owner or harm the user experience and lower the amount of traffic the website sees on a daily basis.
+These changes are often meant to embarrass a website owner or harm the user experience and lower the traffic the website sees daily.

-More serious efforts of website vandalism include the insertion of malicious code onto a website not only to ruin the visual design of the site itself, but open the site up to more serious viral attacks in which the hacker can then begin to take full control of the site.
+More serious efforts of website vandalism include the insertion of malicious code onto a website not only to ruin the site’s visual design but also to open the site up to more serious viral attacks in which the hacker can then begin to take full control of the site.

 As you can see, there are several reasons why hackers will target your WordPress website.
 And, because of the false sense of security so many WordPress users have about the WordPress core and their security plugins, it is easy to see why hackers would want to take advantage of these weaknesses.

-As a WordPress user it is important you always stay on top of website security.
-And to help you with that, you can always contact us today to see how we can help keep your site more secure than ever so hackers don’t become your problem.
+As a WordPress user, you must always maintain website security.
+To help you with that, you can contact us today to see how we can help keep your site more secure than ever so hackers don’t become your problem.

 Leave a Reply